-Adult Learning Center Osceola programs are open to individuals who are 16 years of age or older and are withdrawn from school.
+Adult Learning Center Osceola programs are open to individuals who speak English fluently, are 16 years of age or older, and are withdrawn from school.
 Applicants seeking enrollment into the Adult Basic Education (ABE) or General Educational Development (GED®) program must take a pay for registration, pay for tuition, and take a placement test.

 NO REFUNDS WILL BE GIVEN TO STUDENTS WHO VOLUNTARILY WITHDRAW FROM THE CLASS IN WHICH THEY HAVE ENROLLED.
 You will be notified only if the class you want is full or cancelled due to insufficient enrollment.

-New students must take the Test of Adult Basic Education (TABE).
-The TABE consists of Reading, Math, and Language.
-While there is no pass or fail on the TABE, you should try to do your best so you are placed in the proper ABE/GED class.
+New students must take the Greater Opportunities for Adult Learning Success (GOALS) test.
+The GOALS consists of Reading and Math.
+While there is no pass or fail on the GOALS, you should try to do your best so you are placed in the proper GED® class.
+Whether you select face-to-face or online GED® Academy classes, the GOALS must be taken in person at our Main or Poinciana locations.

 *The costs for the student identification card and parking permit are included in the registration fee.
 New students will need to take the placement test, which consists of reading, language and math skills, and is used to determine the prior knowledge of students.
 While there is no pass or fail, you should try to do your best so you are placed in the proper level of classes.